Futuro212/vue-hobby-lab/README.md

 ## Things to be fixed
 - [X] Logo Sizing in Navbar
 - [ ] Background image not repeating horizontally
+- [ ] Set table out of bounds in mobile

-## Firebase Configurations
+## Firebase and Rebrickable Configurations

-For the tool to run you need to get the API keys for firebase, you can check the file .env.example to see what are the values needed to run the application.
+For the tool to run you need to get the API keys for firebase and rebrickable, you can check the file .env.example to see what are the values needed to run the application.

 Don't forget that you need to create a ".env" file in the root of the project!